kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

 Many storage systems (GCE PD, Amazon EBS, etc.) provide the ability to create "snapshots" of persistent volumes to protect against data loss.
 Snapshots can be used in place of a traditional backup system to back up and restore primary and critical data.
 Snapshots allow for quick data backup (for example, it takes a fraction of a second to create a GCE PD snapshot) and offer fast recovery time objectives (RTOs) and recovery point objectives (RPOs).
 Snapshots can also be used for data replication, distribution and migration.

 As the initial effort to support snapshot in Kubernetes,  volume snapshotting has been released as a prototype in Kubernetes 1.8.
-An external controller and provisioner (i.e. two separate binaries) have been added in the external storage repo. (https://github.com/kubernetes-incubator/external-storage/tree/master/snapshot).
+An external controller and provisioner (i.e. two separate binaries) have been added in the [external storage repo](https://github.com/kubernetes-incubator/external-storage/tree/master/snapshot).
 The prototype currently supports GCE PD, AWS EBS, OpenStack Cinder and Kubernetes hostPath volumes.
 Volume snapshtos APIs are using [CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/)

-To continue that effort, this design is proposed to move the Kubernetes snapshot support in-tree by providing snapshot API and snapshot controller in-tree.
-The snapshot feature will support both in-tree and out-of-tree CSI volume drivers.
+To continue that effort, this design is proposed to move the Kubernetes volume snapshot support in-tree by providing snapshot API and snapshot controller in-tree.
+The volume snapshot feature will support both in-tree and out-of-tree CSI volume drivers.
 To be consistent with the existing CSI volume driver support documented [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md), a sidecar "Kubernetes to CSI" proxy container called "external-snapshotter" will be provided to watch the Kubernetes API on behalf of the external CSI volume driver and trigger the appropriate operations (i.e., create snapshot and delete snapshot) against the "CSI volume driver" container.
 The CSI snapshot spec is proposed [here](https://github.com/container-storage-interface/spec/pull/224).

 ## Objectives

-For the first version of snapshotting support in Kubernetes, only on-demand snapshots will be supported.
-Features listed in the roadmap for future versions are also nongoals.
+The main goal of this feature is to offer a standardized snapshot API for creating, listing, deleting, and restoring snapshots on an arbitrary volume.
+For the first version of volume snapshot support in Kubernetes, only on-demand snapshots will be supported.
+Features listed in the roadmap for future versions are nongoals.

 * Goal 1: Enable *on-demand* snapshots of Kubernetes persistent volumes by application developers.

-    * Nongoal: Enable *automatic* periodic snapshotting for direct volumes in pods.

-* Goal 2: Expose standardized snapshotting operations to create, list and delete snapshots in Kubernetes REST API.
+Expose standardized snapshotting operations to create, list and delete snapshots in Kubernetes REST API.

-* Goal 3: Implement snapshotting interface for Amazon EBS.

-* Goal 4: Implement snapshotting interface for GCE PDs.
+    * Nongoal: Enable *automatic* periodic snapshotting for volumes.

-* Goal 5: Implement snapshotting interface for OpenStack Cinder.
+* Goal 2: Implement volume snapshotting interface for in-tree plugins including Amazon EBS, GCE PDs, OpenStack Cinder etc.

+* Goal 3: Add CSI volume snapshot support

+* Goal 4: Offer application-consistent snapshot by providing pre/post snapshot hooks to freeze/unfreeze applications and/or unmount/mount file system.

+* Goal 5: Provide a convenient way of creating new and restoring existing volumes from snapshots.

+* Goal 6: Provide higher-level management of backing up and restoring a pod and statefulSet.

 ### Feature Roadmap